 A cool refreshing banana split makes a warm day so much more enjoyable!
 Give your friends and family that same feeling in cake form when you treat them to this delightful layered cake!

 A couple of years ago we made a Banana Split Cake but adding fresh strawberries and strawberry glaze gives this cake to a whole new flavor sensation!
 We love sharing these cakes with neighbors and at big family meals.

-An easy cake like this one or Angel Food Cake Trifle or Lemon Bars are the perfect way to welcome in spring.
+An easy cake like this one, Blueberry Crunch, Angel Food Cake Trifle or Lemon Bars are the perfect way to welcome in spring.
 Right now most of us are shut in the house trying to contain the spread of the Coronavirus so we need any fresh taste to lift our spirits that we can get a bite of.

 We’re grateful to have a grill and while it may not be warm enough to take small kids out for long periods of time we can easily get out to grill some amazing Farmhouse Pork Chops and Sweet and Sour Chicken Kabobs.

 This beautiful banana split dessert topped off with chopped nuts and a drizzle of chocolate syrup makes a wonderful dinner to eat at home and not feel like you’re missing a thing by not eating out.

 My husband likes the ease of Cool Whip, but in this recipe and our Strawberry Lemonade Pie I far prefer whipping cream.
 I just love the rich flavor!

 When you’ve got fresh fruit and the time to cut them up I love the variety of fresh fruit combined with a sweet graham cracker crust and light cream topping in this cake.